clutchnoob/echo_multiagent/README.md

 - Agent-based simulations that require extensive hand-crafted rules
 - Statistical models that struggle to capture the nuanced dynamics of sentiment propagation

-**ECHO addresses these limitations** by combining graph-theoretic organizational modeling with LLM-powered reasoning to generate realistic, validated forecasts of how sentiments propagate through organizational networks.
+### The Need for Synthetic Training Data

+Training multiagent learning models for organizational dynamics faces a critical challenge: **lack of labeled data**.
+Real organizational decision-making data is scarce, proprietary, and difficult to collect at scale.

+**This data generation pipeline addresses this challenge** by:
+1. Creating synthetic organizations with realistic network structures
+2. Using LLMs with graph-theoretic reasoning to generate plausible sentiment propagation labels
+3. Producing large-scale datasets with ground-truth influence networks and propagation paths
+4. Enabling systematic exploration of diverse organizational cultures and scenarios

+The generated data will be used to train the future ECHO multiagent learning model.

 ---

-## Approach & Methodology
+## Data Generation Approach

-ECHO models organizations as **multiagent systems** with rich structural and relational information, then uses LLMs to reason about sentiment propagation dynamics.
+The pipeline generates synthetic training data by modeling organizations as **multiagent systems** with rich structural and relational information, then uses LLMs to generate labels for sentiment propagation dynamics.

+**Key Idea**: Use LLMs as expert labelers (not as the final model) to create realistic training examples that capture how sentiments propagate through organizational networks.

 ### 1. Graph-Based Organizational Modeling